How much should you spend on cybersecurity? (Budget, costs)

 Antivirus software is used to monitor your network for suspicious behavior and block or remove threats as soon as they appear.

-Multi-factor authentication, MFA, is a method that requires two or more factors verification factors to gain access to a resource, device, or application.
+Multi-factor authentication, MFA, is a method that requires two or more verification factors to gain access to a resource, device, or application.

 Cybersecurity training helps employees understand security issues, identify the risks, and determine how to respond to cybersecurity issues.